kgureye/kgureye/README.md

 A front end developer specializing in JavaScript with aspirations to learn the MERN stack, who is always looking to explore new technologies.

-👩🏽‍💻 Currently I am learning Node and Express.
+👩🏽‍💻 Currently I am learning TypeScript, Node and Express

 A𝚋𝚘𝚞𝚝 𝙼𝚎 🤸‍♂️